DBSCAN-Style Spatial Grouping in DuckDB

 SET preserve_insertion_order = false;

--- 2. Project to a metric CRS and keep only valid geometry
+-- Project once to a metric CRS and keep only valid geometry, so every

 CREATE OR REPLACE TEMP TABLE points_metric AS